dlab-berkeley/programming-fundamentals/1-4_loop.md

 subtitle: Loops
 minutes: 15
 ---

+# The Unix Shell: Loops and Repeating Things

 > ## Learning Objectives
 >
 > *   Write a loop that applies one or more commands separately to each file in a set of files.